P2-718na/SIR-model-simulation/README.md

 1. A requirement of the project was that there must be no memory leaks or illegal memory accesses.
 This program was run through Valgrind Memcheck and is completely clean.
+2. This code was run through Clang-Tidy to check for additional warnings.